Lanval: Plot

 Lanval, a knight in King Arthur's court, is beloved by many for "his valor, his generosity, his beauty, his prowess".
 Arthur, however, dislikes him; at a feast during Pentecost, he distributes rewards to his knights, but leaves out Lanval, who subsequently falls into penury.
 One day, Lanval rides out to a meadow and lies down by a stream.
 Two women appear and direct him to a tent to see their lady, a fair Maiden who is in love with him.
 Lanval is immediately struck by the Maiden's beauty and they become lovers.
 She blesses him that, "the more richly he spends, the more gold and silver he will have," and that she will come when he wants her, but only on the condition that he does not tell anyone else of her existence.
 Lanval leaves certain that the Maiden is no dream but "from the realm of faery".

 Lanval goes home and gives gifts, and they continue to meet.
 After a while he is invited to join the knights by Gawain.
 Queen Guinevere makes advances on Lanval, which he rebuffs, and she accuses him of homosexuality.
 (Note: It was common for the period to accuse one of homosexuality if they were not open about their affairs with their mistresses.)
 He protests by saying he has a mistress, even whose handmaidens are more beautiful than Guinevere, thus breaking his oath of secrecy to the fairy mistress and defaming the queen at the same time.

 Guinevere complains to Arthur that Lanval asked to be her lover and when she refused him he said he loved someone more beautiful, and Arthur proposes to put Lanval on trial.
 Arthur decides that if the Maiden appears, then the court will know that Lanval would not have made advances on the queen.
 Lanval calls to her, to no avail.
 Many barons and other knights believe Lanval, even swearing surety for him, but consent to the trial so as to avoid Arthur's ire.
 When the trial begins, the Maiden appears on a snow-white palfrey.
 She admonishes Arthur for his disregard for Lanval, denounces Guinevere, and requests Lanval's freedom.
-She leaves Camelot with Launfal, never to be seen again; Marie explains that the Bretons believe they departed to Avalon.
+She leaves Camelot with Lanval, never to be seen again; Marie explains that the Bretons believe they departed to Avalon.